Business Insight

 Our short-term goal is to enhance operational efficiency and transparency through technology while expanding our tree planting programs through a subscription model.
 Ultimately, our goal is to use business power to play a central role in regenerating nature, especially blue carbon ecosystems.

-By 2030, CarbonEthics plans to restore 8 million hectares of land, issue over 150 tons of carbon credits, and through community development programs, restore biodiversity and create a sustainable economy for 50,000 beneficiaries.
+By 2030, CarbonEthics plans to restore 8 million hectares of land, and through community development programs, restore biodiversity and create a sustainable economy for 50,000 beneficiaries.
 Ultimately, we hope to serve as a bridge connecting business with the regeneration of blue carbon ecosystems.

 Interview by May Jang